 Options & Pathways

-Scroll down to find out more about the options and pathways available for your child at Irlam & Cadishead College
+Scroll down to find out more about the options and pathways available for your child at Irlam & Cadishead Academy

 Options & Pathways

-Use the tabs below to see the different options and pathways we offer students at Irlam & Cadishead College.
+Use the tabs below to see the different options and pathways we offer students at Irlam & Cadishead Academy.